-The closing day marks an exciting milestone for Chicago home buyers.
+The closing day marks an exciting milestone for Illinois home buyers.
 But it can also be a long day full of signing paperwork, transferring funds, and anticipation.
 If you know what to expect, it makes the time go by quicker.

 How long Does The Closing day Take?